TCreopargh/GreedyCraft/config/brandon3055/ProjectIntelligence/ModDocs/draconicevolution/2.3.20/en_us/wyvern_tools_26115.md

 §6§n 5 Config Profiles §r
 Having to open a GUI and make changes every time you want adjust say the mining speed or AOE can be annoying.
-So each of these tools has 5 configurable profiles which you can easily switch between using a keybinding (Default is Backslash "\")
+To fix this, each of these tools has 5 configurable profiles which you can easily switch between using a keybind (Default is Backslash "\").
 These profiles can also be renamed for easier identification.

 §6§n Area of Effect Tools and Weapons §r